 The trustees are all volunteers who help out in other ways too.

-As a board we try to have different views represented, but what all the trustees have in in common is the desire to help people have better health through a better diet.
+As a board we try to have different views and backgrounds represented, but what all the trustees have in in common is the passion to help people have better health through a better diet.

 Who we are: